Tim-Saeteurn/Designing-a-Robot-App/README.md

 The RT5000's app should include an "Emergency Shut-off" button available through the touchscreen interface<br>
 The "Emergency Shut-off" button should be easily seen within the app's interface<br><br>

-9. As a customer using the RT5000 robot, I want proof that if my Tuna Fish Sandwich recipe is updated in the future, the robot and its app will be adjusted to remember it, So that I can enjoy a Tuna Fish Sandwich that i created before.<br><br>
+9.As a customer using the RT5000 robot, I want proof that if my Tuna Fish Sandwich recipe is updated in the future, the robot and its app will be adjusted to remember it, So that I can enjoy a Tuna Fish Sandwich that i created before.<br><br>
 Non Functional/Functional Requirement<br>
 If the user accepts the update, the app should automatically apply the changes to the Tuna Fish Sandwich preparation for all future orders<br>
 The app should maintain a version history of recipe updates<br><br>